OUR PRINTING PROCESS

 MEET OUR ARTISANS

-All Brescia Bercane’s products are made in Indonesia and the majority of them by local artisans in Bali.
+All Brescia Bercane’s products are made in Indonesia, and most of them by local artisans in Bali, where Brescia is living.

 Fabric printing and design is the core of our business.
-New printed fabrics and the products result from teamwork between specialists/artisans in different fields and the designer herself.
+New printed fabrics and the products result from teamwork between specialists/artisans in different fields and the artist.

-Today, we are taking part of the movement #whomademyclothes? and we want to make our company completely transparent.
-Transparency means company knows who makes their clothes (from who stitched them right through to who dyed the fabric) and under what conditions.
+We are taking part in the movement #whomademyclothes? and we want to make our company transparent.
+Transparency means we know who makes their clothes (from who stitched them right through to who dyed the fabric) and under what conditions.
 So, we believe this simple question gets people thinking differently about what they wear.
 We need to know that as consumers, our questions, our voices, our shopping habits can have the power to help change things for the better.

 With more consumers encouraging us to answer ‘who made my clothes?’, we believe Fashion Revolution has the power to push the industry to be more transparent.

-We also think that the people who make our products deserve to be celebrated:
+People who make our productions deserve to be honored:

 Putu and her husband Ketut are living and working in the North of Bali, a region called Singaraja.
-They make with love our sarongs, scarves and clothes in their atelier.
+Since we started, they make with love our sarongs, scarves and clothes in their atelier.
 Also, Ketut is embroidering by hand our unique cushions and wool tassels.